‘Wealth-hoarding boomers’ stereotype is age discrimination, MPs say

 The group says it wants to see a crackdown on these stereotypes in the media by watchdogs like the Advertising Standards Authority and Ofcom.

-Committee chairwoman Sarah Owen, Labour MP for Luton North, commented that greater enforcement is needed to combat the UK's "pervasively ageist culture."
+Committee chair Sarah Owen, Labour MP for Luton North, said that greater enforcement is needed to combat the UK's "pervasively ageist culture".

 She said: “It is a considerable failure of government that the digital inclusion strategy has not been updated, nor progress tracked, for a decade.